avreolko/VCWeakContainer/README.md

 # VCWeakContainer
-Generic container with weak link inside
+Generic container with weak link inside.
 Can be useful when you need array of weak links 👦🏻

 ## Usage example